-Cumulative indicators, such as the EMA or MACD, are affected not only by previous candles, but by a theoretically infinite history of candles.
-This makes them return slightly different results depending on the tested period.
-Although this effect is often assumed negligible, John Ehlers demonstrated in his July S&C article that it is not so.
+Cumulative indicators, such as the EMA or the MACD, are affected by a theoretically infinite history of candles.
+But backtest periods are finite, so these indicators return slightly different results depending on the tested period.
+This effect is often assumed negligible.
+John Ehlers demonstrated in his July S&C article that it is not so.
 At least not for some indicators, such as a narrow bandpass filter.
+We have to truncate the indicator’s ‘internal history’ for getting consistent results.
+How do we do that in C?
 Continue reading “Petra on Programming: Truncated Indicators”

 The previous article dealt with indicators based on correlation with a trend line.
 This time we’ll look into another correlation-based indicator by John Ehlers.
 The new Correlation Cycle indicator (CCY) measures the price curve correlation with a sine wave.
 This works surprisingly well – not for generating trade signals, but for a different purpose.

 This months project is a new indicator by John Ehlers, first published in the S&C May 2020 issue.
 Ehlers had a unique idea for early detecting trend in a price curve.
 No smoothing, no moving average, but something entirely different.
 Lets see if this new indicator can rule them all.

 In his article in the S&C April 2020 issue, Vitali Apirine proposed a modified On Balance Volume indicator (OBVM).
 The hope was that OBVM crossovers and divergences make great trade signals, especially for stock indices.
 I got the job to put that to the test.